 \subsubsection{Comparisons on the DSB2018 database}

-We compare the performance of CPP-Net with Mask-RCNN\cite{stardist,mask-rcnn}, KeypointGraph\cite{keygraph}, HoVer-Net\cite{hovernet}, PatchPerPix\cite{patchperpix}, and StarDist\cite{stardist}.
+We compare the performance of CPP-Net with both traditional methods and deep-learning based methods.
+More specifically, we evaluate the method in \cite{icip18} that fits each cell with one ellipse; in addition, we also evaluate the watershed-based method following the pipeline in \cite{cellsegreview}.
+These two traditional methods are denoted as `Ellipse Fitting' and `Watershed' respectively in Table \ref{tab:cmp_0}.
+Furthermore, we compare the performance of CPP-Net with Mask-RCNN\cite{stardist,mask-rcnn}, KeypointGraph\cite{keygraph}, HoVer-Net\cite{hovernet}, PatchPerPix\cite{patchperpix}, and StarDist\cite{stardist}.
 The results of this comparison are tabulated in Table \ref{tab:cmp_0}.
 It is notable here that some above-mentioned methods were evaluated using different training and testing data split protocols in their respective papers.
-In the interests of fair comparison, we evaluate the performance of Hover-Net \cite{hovernet} and KeypointGraph \cite{keygraph} by ourselves using codes released by the authors, under the same evaluation protocol as \cite{stardist,patchperpix}.
-We also reimplement the StarDist approach on DSB2018 and replace its BN layers with GN layers.
+In the interests of fair comparison, we evaluate the performance of HoVer-Net \cite{hovernet} and KeypointGraph \cite{keygraph} by ourselves using codes released by the authors, under the same evaluation protocol as \cite{stardist,patchperpix}.
+We also re-implement the StarDist approach on DSB2018 and replace its BN layers with GN layers.
 Accordingly, we achieve better performances than the results reported in \cite{stardist}.